 The entire portfolio of net-net stocks was created on March 1st.
-The stocks were held until the last day of February of the entire year - when all of the stocks in the portfolio were liquidated.
+The stocks were held until the last day of February of the next year - when all of the stocks in the portfolio were sold.

 What the researchers found?

 The average monthly return for the portfolio with net-net stocks selling for above $5/share was 6.01%.
-To give you some comparison, this is over seven times the return of the S&P 500 which returned only 0.78% monthly over the same time period.
+This is over seven times the return of the S&P 500 which returned only 0.78% monthly over the same time period.

 Why does the net-net strategy do so well - possible explanations?

 As in their first paper, the authors found that market risk (as measured by beta) partly explains why net-net stocks produce higher returns than the market.
 Since these stocks are more risky than the average stock, it must compensate by providing higher returns than the average stock.